 Influencer marketing still works and is a great supplement to your digital marketing strategy but the audience can be a little limited.
 Sponsored posts are still beneficial as influencers are lending their advocacy and reputation to your brand but perhaps becoming more complementary.

-With Instagram ads your brand message is delivered directly to the people you want to see your products thanks to the intelligent and complex targeting algorithms you get with Facebook ads.
-There are 4 different types of ads on Instagram.
+With Instagram ads, your brand message is delivered directly to the people you want to see your products thanks to the intelligent and complex targeting algorithms you get with Facebook ads.

 - Stories Ads — photo or videos on Instagram stories.